Where are my friends—my true friends?

-Where are the true friends, those gentle hearts whose eyes scan for loneliness, whose hearts break for pain-bearers, whose compassion compels them to reach out, befriend, soothe, endorse, seek understanding, share love and shatter loneliness with bonds of companionship?
+Where are those gentle hearts whose eyes scan for loneliness, whose hearts break for pain-bearers, whose compassion compels them to reach out, befriend, soothe, endorse, seek understanding, share love and shatter loneliness with bonds of companionship?

 Where is ‘the friend’?
 Is he so self-obsessed that he struts past his peers in compulsive obedience to a To-Do list designed to serve only his needs?
 Is he so, so pressed he must bustle past heartbreak to get his to-do’s done?